Calculating Heat Loss: A Step-by-Step Guide

 Each component of the building (walls, roof, windows, etc.) has its own U-value, which measures how much heat it allows to pass through, and must be calculated separately.

-They are calculated using the basic formula:
+Each component is calculated using the basic formula:

 Heat Loss = Area x U-value x Temperature Difference